BanananaJuice/obsidian-notes/content/Projects.md

 ### Summary

 This project marked my journey from having no prior experience to completing my first-ever machine learning project.
-I set an end goal of performing churn analysis on a publicly available telecommunications dataset and worked backward to identify the various aspects of statistics and coding I needed to learn along the way.
+Inspired by the article _[End-to-End Machine Learning Project: Churn Prediction](https://medium.com/@ramazanolmeez/end-to-end-machine-learning-project-churn-prediction-e9c4d0322ac9)_ by Ramazan Olmez, I set an end goal of performing churn analysis on a publicly available telecommunications dataset.
+I then worked backward to identify the various aspects of statistics and coding I needed to learn along the way.

-To organize my learning, I created a flow diagram outlining each key concept and skill, and I documented my notes for every stage.
-These notes cover the foundations of machine learning, statistics, and coding—designed not only to guide my own learning but also to help others who are eager to move beyond the hype and actually build their first machine learning project.
+To organize my learning, I created a flow diagram outlining each key concept and skill.
+I documented my notes for every stage, covering the foundations of machine learning, statistics, and coding.
+These notes were designed not only to guide my own learning but also to help others eager to move beyond the hype and actually build their first machine learning project.

+Throughout my journey, I found valuable resources, including Josh Starmer's _Stats Quest_ videos on YouTube, which clarified many complex topics, and the article _[Gradient Boosting Algorithm: A Complete Guide for Beginners](https://www.analyticsvidhya.com/blog/2021/09/gradient-boosting-algorithm-a-complete-guide-for-beginners/)_ by Anshul Saini, which provided essential insights into one of the key algorithms I explored.

-The primary goal was to complete the churn analysis, but the project also aimed to serve as a practical resource for anyone looking to get started in machine learning.
+While the primary goal was to complete the churn analysis, this project also serves as a practical resource for anyone looking to get started in machine learning.

 ### Technologies Used
 - Python